-In the 2009 session, the Maryland General Assembly passed House Bill 1263 - Mercury Switch Recovery from Vehicles, Chapter 713.
+In the 2009 session, the Maryland General Assembly passed House Bill 1263 - Maryland's Mercury Switch Removal from Vehicles Act (the "Act"), Chapter 713.
 The bill amends Environment Article, Annotated Code of Maryland, Sections 6-904 and 6-905.

-The impetus for the law was concern that processing scrap metal from motor vehicles was causing releases of mercury to the environment from mercury-containing switches.
-The law requires removal of mercury-containing switches from end-of-life vehicles by vehicle recyclers and by scrap processing facilities.
-Manufacturers of vehicles with mercury switches are required to develop and implement a "mercury minimization plan" that will assist entities required to remove mercury-containing switches from vehicles.
+The impetus for the Act was that processing scrap metal from motor vehicles was causing releases of mercury to the environment from mercury-containing switches.
+The Act requires removal of mercury-containing switches from end-of-life vehicles by vehicle recyclers and by scrap processing facilities.
+Manufacturers of vehicles with mercury switches are required to develop and implement a "mercury minimization plan" to assist entities required to remove mercury-containing switches from vehicles.

-Section 6-905.5(j) of the Environment Article, Annotated Code of Maryland, requires the Maryland Department of the Environment ("Department" or "MDE") to submit a report on the implementation of the law to the General Assembly by October 1 of each year.
+Section 6-905.5(j) of the Environment Article, Annotated Code of Maryland, requires the Maryland Department of the Environment ("Department") to submit a report on the implementation of the Act to the General Assembly by October 1 of each year.
 The report is to include information on:

 - 1. The number of mercury switches and mercury switch assemblies recovered from vehicles; - 2.
 The capture rate of switch recovery achieved; - 3.
 The number of switches projected to be recovered; - 4.
-The amount and use of funds paid into the State Recycling Trust Fund for the administration of the law; and - 5.
-Any recommendations to improve the provisions of the law or to increase the capture rate of mercury switches from vehicles.
+The amount and use of funds paid into the State Recycling Trust Fund for the administration of this Act; and - 5.
+Any recommendations to improve the provisions of this Act or to increase the capture rate of mercury switches from vehicles.

 This document is submitted in fulfillment of the requirement of Section 6-905.5(j) of the Environment Article, Annotated Code of Maryland.
-This report covers the period from September 1, 2013 through August 31, 2014.
+This report covers the period from September 1, 2014 through August 31, 2015.